This is the definitive Minelab Equinox 600 review.

 What is multi-IQ technology?

-There are four frequencies with which the Equinox 600 operates.
+There are four frequencies with which this metal detector operates.
 They include single frequencies (5 kHz, 10 kHz, and 15 kHz), multi-frequencies (5 kHz, 10 kHz, 15 kHz, 20 kHz, and 40 kHz).
 You should note that the 20 kHz and 40 kHz cannot be used singly, but the option becomes available in the multi-IQ mode.

 With the multi-IQ feature expressing itself through your search-coil, both small and large targets cannot elude you.

 This is a vital feature for hunting around water or for submersion intentions; the headphone socket on the detector’s control box is made to be waterproof.
-For submersion, however, you cannot use the Equinox 600 with a wireless headphone.
+For submersion, however, you cannot use this metal detector with a wireless headphone.

 You can also use the Equinox 600 to find treasures as deep as 10 feet (3 meters) below the surf.